AVasilyev1998/LinkShortener/README.md

-# LinkShortener
+## LinkShortener

-Pet project on python django
+# My pet project on python django and deployed on heroku

+It creates short links for users